 Shotguns have been used for home defense for centuries in one form or another.

 Birdshot is a favorite of many home defenders.
-At close range, the blast of these lightweight small pellets hit like a solid fist.
+From close range, the blast of these lightweight small pellets hit like a solid fist.
 The thug in the picture on the right caught a blast at close range.
-Certainly, this is a postmortem image.
-Now, a shotgun is called a scattergun by many for a reason.
+People call shotguns “scatterguns” for a reason.
 The shot fans out quickly.
 The fellow in the left picture caught a shotgun pellet blast at a farther distance.
-He is in pain, but certainly still breathing and ultimately quite angry.
+He’s in pain, but certainly still breathing and ultimately quite angry.

-Birdshot has excellent track record for up-close-and-personal with minimal penetration to household walls.
-If the distance is somewhat far, better think bigger, such as the smaller sized buckshot loads.
+Birdshot has excellent track record for up-close-and-personal damage with minimal penetration to household walls.
+If the distance is somewhat far, you’d better think bigger, such as the smaller-sized buckshot loads.

 What about shotgun slugs?
-Unless you are living in big bear country or have to shoot through heavy barricades save shotgun slugs for big game hunting.
-A thousand plus pound bear knocking down your cabin door takes more to stop than a home invader.
-As with hunting load for the target.
+Unless you’re living in big bear country or have to shoot through heavy barricades, save shotgun slugs for big-game hunting.
+A 1,000-pound bear knocking down your cabin door takes more to stop than a home invader.

-My advice to all who want to use a shotgun for home defense is to buy a selection across the different sizes of projectiles.
-Then, take various items, like drywall, plywood, gallon jugs of water, etc. and other materials and test what those loads do to them at the gun range if allowed.
+My advice to all who want to use a shotgun for home defense is to buy a variety of shells.
+Then, take various items, like drywall, plywood or jugs of water and test what those loads do to them at the gun range, if allowed.
 This target practice will allow you to see how powerful your shotgun really is.
-Then you can make the right decision of what shotgun load will be the best pick for your own home defense situation.
+Then you can make the right decision of what shotgun load will be the best pick for your own home-defense situation.